CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 ### Main Points Review

-Using npm scripts simplifies the process of managing Capacitor OTA updates.
+Using npm scripts simplifies the process of managing React Native OTA updates.
 When integrated into CI/CD pipelines, these scripts help automate deployments while ensuring security and maintaining performance levels.

 Here are the key areas of focus: